Upgrading High Availability Clusters¶

 Before proceeding, make sure you don’t have any VMs in a transient state (prolog, migr, epil, save).
 Wait until these VMs get to a final state (running, suspended, stopped, done).
 Check the Managing Virtual Machines guide for more information on the VM life-cycle.

 Step 2.
-Set All Host to Offline Mode¶
+Set All Hosts to Offline Mode¶

-Set all host to offline mode to stop all monitoring processes.
+Set all Hosts to offline mode to stop all monitoring processes.

 Step 3.
 Stop the HA Cluster¶

 You need to stop all the nodes in the cluster to upgrade them at the same time.
-Start from the followers and leave the leader to the end.
+Start with the followers and leave the leader until the end.